Welcome

 -

-Events/min max: Trigger threshold.
+Events/min max: Triggering threshold.
 The alarm is triggered if the total "Weight" of events (defined in the configuration of each zone) exceeds this threshold in one minute.

 -

-Alarm On: (Read Only) Indicates whether the alarm is currently sounding.
+Alarm activated: (Read only) Indicates whether the alarm is currently sounding.

 -

-Duration in mins: Length of time the siren will sound before stopping.
+Duration in mins: The length of time the siren will sound before stopping.

 -

-Send SMS...: Enables sending SMS alerts in case of alarm.
+Send SMS...: Activates sending SMS alerts in case of alarm.

 -